Ashok0/EnderalVREssentials-Nightly/README.md

 [**4K SMIM Furniture Improvement v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/32552?tab=files): A 4K retexture of SMIM furniture textures.

 [**4K SMIM Furniture Chest v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/33369?tab=files): A retexture of the SMIM furniture chests, Upperclass, Weathered, Open and Snow.
 4K or 2K.

+[**Underground - A Dungeon Texture Overhaul v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/14365?tab=description): An ambitious dungeon retexturing project which starts with caves and Nordic dungeons.
+- Place high on load order so mod is overwritten by other texture mods.
+- Noble Skyrim has vastly superior Dwemer textures versus Underground.
+If using Noble Skyrim, it is recommended to place the Underground mod UNDER Noble Skyrim.
+Then navigate to \Underground - a dungeon texture overhaul\textures\dungeons\dwemerruins\ and remove ALL files with the exception of dwestonefloor**.*  This will ensure that Noble Skyrim's superior Dwemer Ruins textures will take precedence over Underground.

 [**Misc Retexture Project v2.6**](https://www.nexusmods.com/skyrimspecialedition/mods/13578?tab=files): An ongoing project to find and retexture overlooked items throughout Skyrim.